agoralabs/appmesh-demo-aws/README.md

 ![DNS Record Keycloak](/images/08_dns_record_keycloak_1.png)

 ### Step 9 : Deploy a Postgre database for Keycloak inside the App Mesh

+Keycloak can use a PostgreSQL instance as a Persistent Storage.
+To create a PostgreSQL instance for Keycloak, just do the following :

 - cd to **09-meshservice-postgre-keycloak** folder.
 - Run **apply.sh** script : a Postgre SQL pod should be created.